 What is your general advice in light of these complications?

 This is a critical time to consult with a lawyer because there are any number of anticipated and anticipated complexities with the new law.

 I am going through a divorce this year and anticipate having to pay alimony.
 What is your speculation regarding whether it is better for me to get divorced this year or next year?

-The committee responsible for working with the maintenance rewrite is trying to approximate as much as possible the current maintenance guidelines.
-But in higher income cases, my speculation is that it may be a significant advantage to the potential maintenance payor to get divorced in 2018.
+The committee that has been responsible for working with the maintenance rewrite had tried to approximate as much as possible the current maintenance guidelines.
+But in higher income cases, there remains a significant advantage to the potential maintenance payor to get divorced in 2018.

 What current resources are there that help explain these issues?